Our school definition of Science:

 Intent Statement - Science

-Our aim at St Joseph’s is for our children to be ambitious individuals, who always aim high and have no limits when thinking about who they strive to be when they grow up, whether that is an astronaut, forensic scientists, or microbiologists.
+Our aim at St Joseph’s is for our children to be ambitious individuals, who always aim high and have no limits when thinking about who they strive to be when they grow up, whether that is an astronaut, forensic scientist, or microbiologist.
 To achieve this, we ensure exciting, practical hands on experiences are offered which encourage curiosity and questioning.
 These stimulating and challenging experiences help every child secure and extend their scientific knowledge and vocabulary, as well as promoting a love and thirst for learning.
-At St Joseph’s, our Commando Joe’s curriculum is used to link to science learning where ever possible.
-This has been carefully designed and developed with the need of every child at the centre of what we do.
-We want to equip our children with not only the minimum statutory requirements of the science National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
-The National Curriculum objectives have been closely tracked to ensure coverage throughout each Key Stage and this can be seen on the progression maps below.
+At St Joseph’s, we use the Grammarsaurus Science scheme of work to ensure the National Curriculum is followed in an interesting and engaging way.

 Implementation Statement - Science